pydantic/pydantic/docs/index.rst

 .. literalinclude:: examples/union_type_incorrect.py

-(This script is complete, it should run "as is") However, as can be seen above, *pydantic* will attempt to 'match' any of the types defined under ``Union`` and will use the first one that matches.
+However, as can be seen above, *pydantic* will attempt to 'match' any of the types defined under ``Union`` and will use the first one that matches.
 In the above example the ``id`` of ``user_03`` was defined as a ``uuid.UUID`` class (which is defined under the attribute's ``Union`` annotation) but as the ``uuid.UUID`` can be marshalled into an ``int`` it